 Additionally, squatters can avoid a trespasser charge by meeting the following requirements:

-• The property was vacant
+- The property was vacant

-• They entered the property due to an emergency
+- They entered the property due to an emergency

-• The squatters improved the property by updating the paint, planting flowers, cleaning up trash, etc.
+- The squatters improved the property by updating the paint, planting flowers, cleaning up trash, etc.

-How to Evict Squatters from Your Property
+How to Evict Squatters in Washington

-While many states require the landlord to evict tenants through the civil process, Washington’s rules are different.
-If a landlord would like to remove someone taking up residence on their property, they can do so by calling the police.
-Owners will need to provide proof of title via a declaration form to show that they legally own the property.
+While many states require the landlord to evict tenants through the civil process, Washington's rules are different.
+If a landlord would like to remove squatters in Washington, they can do so by calling the police to start the eviction process.
+This is good news for property owners.

 What is a Declaration Form?